Coronado IslandAddress Coronado Island, Coronado, CA 92118, USA

 Coronado Island draws a lot of tourists, and you may be wondering why.
-It's home to a Naval Air Station and the U. S. Navy SEALS center, but it's not the military that attracts tourists to Coronado Island.
+It's home to a Naval Air Station and the U. S. Navy SEALS center, but it's not the military that attracts tourists.
 It's not Frank Baum's Oz House, Wallis Simpson's home or the Coronado Island Museum, either.
-It's not even its most famous hotel.
+It's not even the famous Hotel del Coronado.

 Your Coronado visit can be laid-back or action-packed.
 These are some of the best things to do while you're there:

-It's flat and wide, with clean, fine sand.
-You can walk along the water's edge or keep the sand out of your shoes and use the paved walking path instead.
+- Check out Coronado Beach: It's one of the best San Diego beaches, flat and wide, with clean, fine sand.
+Walk along the water's edge, or keep the sand out of your shoes and use the paved walking path instead.

-Take a Tour: One of the best ways to get to know Coronado Island and pick up some fun gossip at the same time is to take the most excellent Coronado Island walking tour which leaves several times a week from the Glorietta Bay Inn.
-If you'd rather glide than stride, try a very cool Segway human transporter tour with Segway of Coronado.
+- Take a Tour: One of the best ways to get to know Coronado Island and pick up some fun gossip at the same time is to take the most excellent Coronado Island walking tour that leaves several times a week from the Glorietta Bay Inn.

-Go to Ferry Landing and Tidelands Park: Just below the Coronado Bay Bridge's western end lies the Coronado Island Tidelands Park and Ferry Landing Marketplace, with more than 30 shops, restaurants, and art galleries.
-Visitors and locals walk or bicycle along the shoreline path or picnic, enjoying San Diego skyline views.
+- Go to Ferry Landing and Tidelands Park: Ferry Landing Marketplace has more than 20 shops, restaurants, and art galleries.
+Visitors and locals walk or bicycle along the shoreline path at Tidelands Park, enjoying San Diego skyline views.

-Watch Dogs Surf: The annual Surf Dog Competition is a San Diego original that started in 2005.
-It's so popular that there are multiple classes by size The photo says it all - how cute is that?
+- Watch Dogs Surf: The annual Surf Dog Competition is a San Diego original so popular that there are multiple classes by size.
+And almost too cute for words.

-Instead of giving you yet another tired list of Coronado hotels, I put together a guide that tells you what those booking websites won't: What you need to know, how to find the perfect hotel for you, and how to get the lowest rate for it in the How to Find a Place to Stay on Coronado Island
+Instead of looking at yet another tired list of Coronado hotels, use a local guide that tells you what those booking websites won't.
+Find the perfect hotel for you, and learn how to get the lowest rate.

-By water, take the Coronado Ferry from the San Diego waterfront to Ferry Landing.
-It departs from the Broadway Pier at 900 N. Harbor Drive or the San Diego Convention Center at 5th Avenue.
-You can also call a water taxi to make the trip at 619-235-8294.
+Skip the bridge and take the Coronado Ferry from the San Diego waterfront to Ferry Landing.
+It departs from the Broadway Pier at 990 N. Harbor Drive or the San Diego Convention Center at 600 Convention Way.
+You can also call a water taxi to make the trip: 619-235-8294.

-The walk from the Ferry Landing to the Hotel Del Coronado is about 1.5 miles, or you could pedal it: rent a bike or a four-seater surrey from Bikes & Beyond at the Ferry Marketplace.
+The walk from the Ferry Landing to the Hotel Del Coronado is about 1.5 miles, or you could pedal it: rent a bike or a four-seater surrey from the Ferry Marketplace.
 You can also take the San Diego Transit bus #901 to downtown Coronado.

-San Diego Trolley Tours stops at the Coronado Ferry Landing, in downtown Coronado, and at other city sights.
+San Diego Trolley Tours stop at the Coronado Ferry Landing, in downtown Coronado, and at other city sights.
 It's a good way to get around town without driving and parking hassles.